bugracinbat/financial-dashboard/README.md

-# Financial Dashboard
+# WealthWave - Smart Financial Dashboard

 A modern and responsive financial dashboard built with React, Vite, and Tailwind CSS.
-This application provides a clean interface for managing financial data, transactions, and accounts.
+WealthWave helps you ride the wave of your financial journey with smart insights and intuitive management tools.

 [Live](https://financial-dashboard-one-theta.vercel.app/)

-Financial Dashboard
+WealthWave Dashboard

 ## Features